 Paying the full cost of care

-Sometimes when life gets difficult, you may need to find out what options are available to support you to:
+Sometimes when life gets difficult, you need to think about whether to:

 You will need to pay the full cost of your care and support if any of these apply:

-- We have assessed your needs, but you are not eligible for adult social care services.
+• You have a needs assessment, but you are not eligible for adult social care services.

-Paying fully for your own care may also be called ‘self-funding’.
+Paying for your own care is also called ‘self-funding’.

 Help if you pay for your own care